Girgias/intersection-types/README.md

 This RFC does not contain any backwards incompatible changes.

-TBD Is this true?
-> However, existing ReflectionType based code will have to be adjusted in order to support processing of code that uses union types.
+However, existing `ReflectionType` based code might need to be adjusted in order to support processing of code that uses intersection types.

 ## Proposed PHP Version